rosejoshua/QuickSDL2Mac/README.md

 ## 9. [optional: take a look at the folder contents]
 ls -a

 ## 10. [in Terminal] Make sure you have Clang++ compiler by checking for the version.
-You may be able to use other compilers but I didn't test others, g++ worked but it just seemed to redirect and use Clang++
+You may be able to use other compilers but I didn't test others.
+The command using 'g++' worked but it just seemed to redirect and use Clang++
 clang++ -v

-## 11. [in Terminal] If you obviously don't have Clang++ you can download XCode for Mac (kinda bloated but lots of utilities)
+## 11. [in Terminal] If you obviously don't have Clang++ from the resulting message you can download XCode for Mac to get it
 command xcode-select --install
 ## Note: make sure you close the terminal window and open a new one to verify the 'clang++ -v' command so it can see the new install

-## 12. [in Terminal] Increase permission for our script that builds and launches the c++ app (obviously read thru the script and make sure it's not a virus :P)
+## 12. [in Terminal] Increase permission for the Bash script that builds and launches the c++ app (obviously read thru the script and make sure it's not a virus :P)
 chmod u+x comprun.sh

 ## 13a. [in Terminal] run the below script to try and compile the c++ code, you will probably get the security error because we are trying to use downloaded SDL2 code and MacOs doesn't trust it by default.
 Hopefully you see the popup.
 You then need to open 'Security and Privacy' (COMMAND + SPACEBAR -> search "security and privacy" and press 'Enter').
 Look for the option to approve the security exception, (click the lock icon as needed to allow changes and save).
 Then try and run the script again: